LowPolygons/DL_Poly_Fluid_Inputs_Creator/README.md

 ### TODO
 - Redo the file structure to be more generalised
 - Resolve Inline TODOs (colon, space, f, w, to grep search in nvim)
+- Implement a new main.cpp file which allows the field related things to get data from the config side of thing

 ### Naming Conventions